mmccarty/mmccarty.github.io/_posts/2021-05-26-time-for-a-change.md

 it again someday, but I don't think the path I was on is the only one for this middle aged programmer.
-It seems to me that the path I'm about to walk--in the traversal of the tree of life in this profession--should be explored given that there will be even more middle aged programmers in the not to distant future.
+It seems to me that the path I'm about to walk--in the traversal of the tree of life in this profession--should be explored given that there will be even more middle aged programmers in the not too distant future.
 Perhaps more on this later.

 ### What's Next?